cloudmesh/technologies/chapters/tech/hbase.md

 | section  | NoSQL     |
 | keywords | NoSQL     |

-HBase is a data storing system especially for large and extremely sizable data which is stored in Hbase clusters.
+HBase [:o: ref missing ] is a data storing system especially for large and extremely sizable data which is stored in Hbase clusters.
 Contrary to traditional Relational Database Management Systems(RDBMS), HBase has features that is similar to Non-Relational Database where it is unable to use Structure Query Language (SQL) and hence it